commonplaceusa/commonplace/README.md

 ----

 1. Install and setup Git
-2. Install RVM, and setup an installation of Ruby (1.9.2 or 1.9.3)
+2. Install RVM, and setup an installation of Ruby (1.9.2, or 1.9.3 if you want the tests to pass)
 3. Install Gem
 4.  `git clone git@github.com:commonplaceusa/commonplace.git`
 5.  `cd commonplace`